 Center for Neuropsychological and Psychological Assessment (CNaP) Outpatient Specialty Clinics

-Fellows gain experience in psychological assessment by participating in each of the following outpatient specialty clinics for six months.
-There are two supervising psychologists per major rotation, and fellows spend three months with each supervising psychologist.
+Fellows gain experience in psychological assessment by completing four, six-month rotations through outpatient specialty clinics.
+There are two supervising psychologists per rotation, and fellows spend three months with each supervising psychologist.
+Additionally, fellows spend the first full year in the Targeted Assessment Clinic, the second full year in the Evaluations for Development, Growth, and Education Clinic (EDGE), and both years in the Follow-Up Clinic.
 Through involvement in these outpatient specialty clinics, fellows gain experience serving individuals, from toddlers to young adults, with a wide range of neurodevelopmental and/or psychiatric disorders.
 As part of this experience, fellows offer consultation to medical providers, families and school staff members, and they are exposed to relevant special education law.
-The specific outpatient specialty clinics are described below.
+Each clinic is described below.

 Development and Early Learning Clinic: